-Used Oil Burning Equipment means fuel burning equipment, including any space heater, industrial furnace or boiler that is used to burn used oil for the purpose of energy recovery.
+Used Oil Burning Equipment means fuel burning equipment, including but not limited to, any space heater, industrial furnace or boiler that is used to burn used oil for the purpose of energy recovery.

 Used Oil Collection Centers means any facility or site that accepts/aggregates and stores used oil collected from household used oil generators.